devmotheg/share-me/README.md

 ## TODOS

-1. Delete saves/comments upon deletion of pin their pin.
+1. Delete saves/comments upon deletion of their pin (like I did in my blogging-app).
 2. Add stories.
 3. Enhance search and make it customizable.
 4. Make categories user-created.